sandialabs/qick-dawg/docs/source/installation/Readme_LAN.md

     c.
 Connect PMOD digital outputs<br>
     d.
 Assemble and power on your RFSoC4x2 board
     e.
 (Optional) Full enclosure

-2. Upload and install QICK-DAWG and other software to you RFSoC4x2 board<br>
+2. Setup lab control computer<br>
     a.
+Download/clone QICK-DAWG <br>
+    b.
+Install necessary packages<br>

+3. Install QICK-DAWG and other software to you RFSoC4x2 board<br>
+    a.
 Flash your microSD card<br>
     b.
 Remotely connect to your RFSoC4x2 through SSH<br>
     c.
-Copy required files<br>
+Copy required files and install necessary packages<br>
     d.
-Install necessary packages<br>
+Connect to the Jupyter server
+    e.
+Run the Pyro server and remotely connect<br>